Title: Mental Health Clinician

 - Effective de-escalation techniques.

-- Coordinate mental and/or behavioral health intervention plans and services with other agencies.
+- Coordinate mental health intervention plans and services with other agencies.

 - Plan and use effective interventions with clients.
 Appropriately assess the need for law enforcement involvement.